 Preset lighting controls permit you to change the brightness of the lighting by a little slider that is by the flip switch.
 The switch permits you to turn the lights on and off, while the slider permits you to modify the intensity of the light.
-There are preset dimmers that you can use as well, which imply you can set them at a preferred setting that will stay at the pre-set level each time you turn the switch on.
+There are preset dimmers that you can use as well, which implies that you can set them at a preferred setting that will stay at the pre-set level each time you turn the switch on.
 That being said, these dimmers can also help you to save some energy when you don’t really need a lot of light in a particular area of your home.

 Slide lighting controls give full ranged, manual lighting control.
 Some are outfitted with a touch switch that permits you to come back to the past lighting level when the lights are turned on.
-Others have a light on them that makes it easy for you to find them when you come into the dark room.
+Others have a light on them that makes it easy for you to find them when you come into the darkroom.
 They work the same way as the other dimmers, but instead of having preset lighting arrangements, you get to take control of exactly how much light you want in the room that you are in.

-Occupancy sensors automatically switch on indoor lights when they detect a motion and switch them off when the area is not occupied for a specified amount of time.
-Occupancy sensors controls provide convenience by turning on the lights when someone enters the room and turn off the lights when last person leaves the room resulting in 35-45 percent energy savings.
+Occupancy sensors automatically switch on indoor lights when they detect motion and switch them off when the area is not occupied for a specified amount of time.
+Occupancy sensors controls provide convenience by turning on the lights when someone enters the room and turn off the lights when the last person leaves the room resulting in 35-45 percent energy savings.

 Touch dimmers permit you to change how intense the light is without using a switch to do so.
-You just touch the little touch pad and you can make the room lighter or darker.
+You just touch the little touchpad, and you can make the room lighter or darker.
 Touch lighting controls can also make it so that you can have light when you leave a room, and then it will turn off after a certain number of minutes so that you can save electricity and you don’t have to worry about walking around in the dark.
-Dimmers increase the lifespan of bulbs and provide significant cost savings when lights are used at low level.
+Dimmers increase the lifespan of bulbs and provide significant cost savings when lights are used at a low level.

 These aren’t the only types of lighting controls that are out there, but they’re definitely the most common ones that you will find on the market today.
 All of them have their advantages and disadvantages, and you will find that you can save a lot of money if you install these lighting controls into the different areas of your home.
 A qualified professional can help you decide which setups are best for your home arrangement and how you can save time and money by installing these incredibly handy devices.